rakhimov/scram/doc/event_tree_analysis.rst

 - Functional event states in forks can be arbitrary but unique (per fork).

-- In expressions evaluating a functional event state, the state must be one of possible states declared in functional event forks.
+- In expressions evaluating a functional-event state, the state must be one of possible states declared in functional event forks.
   *This validation is not implemented.*